Noah Syndergaard Takes Feud With Mr. Met To New Level, Says Team Mascot Has ‘Ulterior Motives Against Mankind’

 — Noah Syndergaard (@Noahsyndergaard) February 14, 2017

-Mr. Met clapped back with the age old dig, “tell your mom I said hi!”
-Fans jumped on the post to quickly like, retweet, and add their own jokes in to the mix.
+Mr. Met clapped back with the age-old dig, “tell your mom I said hi!”
+Fans then jumped on the post to quickly like, retweet, and add their own jokes in to the mix.

 The pranks have continued this year, with Sydergaard posting a cartoon of himself holding Mr. Met in a headlock.
 He also retweeted a pic of the mascot handing out autographs to young fans and claimed Mr. Met was stealing hotdogs from kids.

-Mr. Met has yet to respond to Syndergaard’s accusation that he has “ulterior motives against mankind,” Mr. Met hasn’t been active on Twitter in the last few days, but, fans are likely watching with baited breath for the next round of antics between these two.
+Mr. Met has yet to respond to Syndergaard’s accusation on his newly updated Twitter bio.
+The mascot hasn’t been active on Twitter in the last few days, but fans are likely watching with bated breath for the next round of antics between these two.